goshiphq/goship-cms/content/blog/2021-outlook-small-business-trends.md

 ---
 keywords: "2021 small business trends "
 author: GoShip Admin
-title: "2021 Outlook: Small Business Trends"
+title: "2021 Outlook: Small Business Shipping and Logistics Trends"
 intro: >-
   This year was challenging for everyone, especially small business owners.
   COVID-19 and the economic fallout have highlighted the weak points in